meemknight/pavo/userStories.md

 <br>

-5. It will be great for pivo to read and write registers and memory (MUST)
+5. It will be great for pavo to read and write registers and memory (MUST)
 6. A required property is single stepping (instruction, step in, step outm, step over) (MUST)

 Good attributes are the following: